Vietnam.vn - Nền tảng quảng bá Việt Nam

 Increase green vegetables, balance foods for a healthy body

-Regarding the body's hunger recognition mechanism, Dr. Ngo Thi Ha Phuong (Institute of Nutrition) explained that when the stomach is empty, a hormone called ghrelin is produced.
+Regarding the body's hunger recognition mechanism, Dr. Ngo Thi Ha Phuong (Nutrition Institute) explained that when the stomach is empty, a hormone called ghrelin is produced.
 This substance enters the blood and goes to the brain, helping the brain receive messages from the stomach and causing a feeling of hunger in the body.

-The main function of ghrelin is to increase appetite, increase food intake, energy intake, and fat storage.
+The main function of ghrelin is to increase appetite, causing more food to be consumed, more energy to be taken in, and fat storage.

 In addition, ghrelin also affects human sleep-wake cycles, taste sensation, and carbohydrate (starch) metabolism.